Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-1/03-normalization.md

 DUSP1 expression is consistently higher in the DEX samples than the untreated, suggesting this gene is differentially expressed, validating prior knowledge and giving us confidence that our experiment worked and sample labels are all correct.

+It is worth noting at this point that DESeq2 normalized counts are not used directly for the testing of DE.
+Library composition is included as a parameter in the DESeq2 model, allowing measurement precision to be modeled correctly.
+Therefore, **raw counts** should always be used as input for DESeq2.

 In a later lesson, we will discuss how the size factors calculated for count normalization with DESeq2 are used in formal statistical tests of differential expression.

 --------
+### Important note:

-**Important note:** DESeq2 normalized read counts are NOT normalized for gene length, so cannot be used to compare expression levels *between genes within the same sample*.
+DESeq2 normalized read counts are NOT normalized for gene length, so cannot be used to compare expression levels *between genes within the same sample*.

 For such comparisons between genes, we need to use measures such as:
 - *Transcripts per million (TPM)*